 Yes, you can vary an existing pre-nuptial agreement.
 It is very important that you each receive independent legal advice before doing this, and that any variation is prepared by a professional to ensure it is effective.
 Alternatively, if you are married and never entered a pre-nuptial agreement, but now want to make an agreement about what should happen if you divorce, we can help you prepare a post-nuptial agreement.

 Every Pre-nuptial Agreement will be tailored to meet your individual circumstances, and the cost will depend on your particular needs.
 Please call us and we will be happy to give you an estimate of our costs.
 We may be able to prepare an agreement for a fixed fee, starting at £750 plus VAT.

 Any agreement may have a massive impact on your future financial security.
 It is very important that you are properly advised on the agreement before you sign it.

 Contacting a solicitor does not need to be daunting.
-For a free 30 minute consultation with a family solicitor in Wakefield, Dewsbury or Horsforth about cohabitation agreements or pre-nuptial agreements, call 0330 300 1103 or request a call-back.
+For a free 30 minute consultation with a family solicitor in Wakefield, Dewsbury, Horsforth or Selby about cohabitation agreements or pre-nuptial agreements, call 0330 300 1103 or request a call-back.